tamaskr/delivery-fee-calculator/README.md

 ## Testing

 There are unit tests available for the delivery fee calculations and for components.
-The tests can can be run with the command below.
+The tests can be run with the command below

 ```bash
 npm test